OpenSociocracy/documentation-website/docs/quick-start/index.md

 ## Defining Drivers - Understanding WHY

-In Sociocracy, like life, it is important to know what **drives** your actions.
+In sociocracy, like life, it is important to know what **drives** your actions.
 If you don't understand why you are making proposals, decisions and agreements the quality will suffer.
 Expect your driver definitions to change as you better understand your situation.

 [Get started](/quick-start/defining-business-drivers/)